top of page

 Cheetah sitting on green grass in open savannah, looking into the distance.
 Background features sparse vegetation and a clear sky.

-One of the key benefits of visiting Olare Motorogi is the ability to do night game drives, which are not allowed in the main Maasai Mara.
+One of the key benefits of visiting Olare Motorogi is the ability to do night game drives, which are not allowed in the main Masai Mara.
 Visitors can also enjoy walking safaris, cultural visits to Maasai villages, and hot air balloon safaris.
 With its commitment to sustainable tourism and community involvement, Olare Motorogi offers a pristine, crowd-free safari experience while supporting local Maasai landowners.

 A wooden sign reads "Naboisho Mara Naboisho Conservancy" set against green foliage and grass, under a clear sky.